SpoddyCoder/clonepi/README.md

 #### Non-interactive Mode
 Run ClonePi unattended - all user input is assumed yes.
 Useful for automated incremental backup of an initialised disk.
-You are advised to use the destination disk UUID, as normal device identifers (eg: /dev/sdb) can change between reboots (depending on system setup).
+You are advised to use the destination disk UUID, as standard file device identifers can change between reboots.
 Example:
 ```
 $ sudo clonepi 5e8e1777-797d-4f59-9696-4a6d42f0690a --script